patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the applications and navigate to the _*Remote1/Page 6*_ page.
+👉 Start all the applications and libraries and navigate to the _*Remote1/Page 6*_ page.
 Click on the button *"Increment count"*.
 Everytime the button is clicked, the top left counter should increment by 1.

 ### Share a custom service